 - Supports weight loss without extreme dieting

 A big part of IF’s appeal is its simplicity.
 A popular version, known as the 16:8 method, means you fast for 16 hours and eat during an 8-hour window.
-Some people choose the 5:2 approach, where they eat regularly for five days and limit their intake to a small meal on two separate days during the week.
+Some people choose the 5:2 intermittent fasting approach, where they eat regularly for five days and limit their intake to a small meal on two separate days during the week.
 For many people, it is easier to skip breakfast than to give up carbs or count macros.

 This guide is meant for anyone curious about how intermittent fasting works, whether you are new to it, training regularly, or managing a health condition.
 People with insulin resistance or type 2 diabetes, for instance, have shown improvements in blood sugar control with intermittent fasting.